“On-Prem” and “SaaS” are different philosophies on how to set up your IT architecture and both have their distinct advantages and disadvantages.

 SaaS Single Tenant

-The complete stack (from Physical to Application Layer) is managed by a third party.
-However: the stack is managed specifically for one customer and upgrades and changes are deployed in collaboration with the customer.
-All upgrades and changes are the same for all customers, but you might be running on different versions.
+A third party manages the complete stack (from the Physical to the Application Layer).
+However: the stack is managed specifically for one customer, and upgrades and changes are deployed in collaboration with the customer.
+All upgrades and changes are the same for all customers, but you might run on different versions.

 SaaS Multi-Tenant

-The complete stack (from Physical to Application Layer) is managed by a third party.
-All upgrades and changes are managed by a third party and are the same for all customers.
-Multiple customers might use the same instance of the software, but in many cases, the data (e.g.: content, images, video) are managed in separate databases.
+A third party manages the complete stack (from the Physical to Application Layer).
+A third party manages all upgrades and changes and is the same for all customers.
+Multiple customers might use the same instance of the Software, but in many cases, the data (e.g., content, images, video) are managed in separate databases.

 Want to learn more about PIM?